HMS Belfast: Preservation

-A floating crane was moored alongside HMS Belfast during the installation of her new masts; September 2010.
+A floating crane was moored alongside HMS Belfast during the installation of her new masts, September 2010.

-Since being brought to London Belfast has twice been drydocked as part of the ship's long-term preservation.
-In 1982 she was docked at Tilbury and in June 1999 towed to Portsmouth.
-This was the first time she had been to sea in 28 years and thus required a certificate of seaworthiness from the Maritime and Coastguard Agency.
-While in dock, her entire hull was cleaned, blasted and repainted, her hull blanking plates inspected and an ultrasonic survey carried out.
+Since being brought to London, Belfast has twice been drydocked as part of the ship's long-term preservation.
+In 1982, she was docked at Tilbury and in June 1999 towed to Portsmouth.
+This was the first time she had been to sea in 28 years, so required a certificate of seaworthiness from the Maritime and Coastguard Agency.
+While in dock, her entire hull was cleaned, blasted, and repainted, her hull blanking plates inspected, and an ultrasonic survey carried out.
 She was not expected to require further drydocking until 2020.
-While under tow to Portsmouth she was delayed by bad weather and arrived a day late: it had been intended that she would arrive on 6 June 1999, the fifty-fifth anniversary of the Normandy landings.
+While under tow to Portsmouth, she was delayed by bad weather and arrived a day late; she had been intended to arrive on 6 June 1999, the 55th anniversary of the Normandy landings.

 During the maintenance work, Belfasts hull and topsides were repainted in her specific camouflage scheme officially known as Admiralty Disruptive Camouflage Type 25, which she had worn from November 1942 to July 1944.
 This was objected to by some, due to the anachronistic conflict between her camouflage, which reflects the majority of her active Second World War service, and her present configuration, which was the result of the ship's extended refit from January 1956 to May 1959.
 With the establishment of the Department for Culture, Media and Sport's (DCMS) Advisory Committee on National Historic Ships in 2006, Belfast was listed as part of the National Historic Fleet.
 (Note: Belfast is one of three vessels with such listing in London, the other two being the tea clipper Cutty Sark and the coastal steamer .)